AS207960/certbot-onion/README.md

-# certbot-dns-ispconfig
+# certbot-onion

 `onion-csr-01` Authenticator plugin for Certbot

-This process allows certbot to request certificates for `.onion` domains using the `onion-csr-01` challenge type, signing the request with the key of the hidden service.
+This plugin allows certbot to request certificates for `.onion` domains using the `onion-csr-01` challenge type, signing the request with the key of the hidden service.

 ## Installation